cosmos/cosmos-sdk/x/staking/README.md

 * ValidatorUpdates `0x61 -> []abci.ValidatorUpdate`

-## UnbondingId
+## UnbondingID

-UnbondingId stores the ID of the latest unbonding operation.
-It enables to create unique IDs for unbonding operation, i.e., UnbondingId is incremented every time a new unbonding operation (validator unbonding, unbonding delegation, redelegation) is initiated.
+UnbondingID stores the ID of the latest unbonding operation.
+It enables to create unique IDs for unbonding operation, i.e., UnbondingID is incremented every time a new unbonding operation (validator unbonding, unbonding delegation, redelegation) is initiated.

-* UnbondingId: `0x37 -> uint64`
+* UnbondingID: `0x37 -> uint64`

 ## Params